elthariel/cookbook-bind/README.md

 ## Description

 A cookbook to install and configure DNS BIND server as well as generate zone files with a fancy DSL.
+While allowing other setups, this cookbook emphasis in on managing a split-horizon authoritative server.

+This cookbook has been forked from the 'bind' community cookbook.
+Some features like databag/ldap acl/zone configuration support have been removed in favor of a DSL based approach using resources.

+To get started quickly, see the example in the [Usage](#usage) section.

 ## Requirements

-This gem has been developped with chef 12.9
+- Chef 12+ (developped on 12.9)
+- Debian/Ubuntu (Support for other platform is likely to be very easy to add and is very welcome)

 ## Attributes